A Gourmet Wedge Salad With Homemade Focaccia

 Notice the deep holes created by little puddles of olive oil during baking.
 For more details about making focaccia, see my article Italian Tomato Soup and My First Homemade Focaccia.

 Inspired by salads I have enjoyed at restaurants, I decided to try something similar at home.
 To a wedge of iceberg lettuce I added chunks of tomatoes, black and green olives, pecan halves, roasted pumpkin seeds, and crumbled blue cheese.
-I topped all that with some Ken’s Chunky Blue Cheese dressing, and then sprinkled on some flakes of dried crushed red peppers.
+I topped all that with some Ken’s Chunky Blue Cheese dressing, and then sprinkled on some flakes of dried crushed red pepper.

 A deviled egg, two rosettes of Swiss Tête de Moine cheese, and two slices of the freshly-baked focaccia mentioned above completed the meal.